tlakomy/appsync-cdk-course-beta/lessonPlan.md

 **Add an API key to an AppSync API**

-Description: _All AppSync-powered APIs need to have some sort of authentication (othrwise there'd be a risk of DDoS attack, which might be costly).
-In this lesson we're going to learn how to add a non-default API key authorization to our AppSync API._
+Description: _All AppSync-powered APIs need to have some sort of authentication (otherwise there'd be a risk of DDoS attack, which might be costly).
+In this lesson, we're going to learn how to add a non-default API key authorization to our AppSync API._

 Steps: